II-Paulus-II/latin4linux/README.md

 #### Verbs

-Abstract conjugation identifier from constructor
+Abstract conjugation identifier from constructor.

-Make constructor for 3 Principle part verb entry and 4 Principle part entry Don't let anyone see you didn't implement a for loop in conjugation functions instead of repeating yourself
+Don't let anyone see you didn't implement a for loop in conjugation/declining functions instead of repeating yourself